Miami Beach vs Brickell vs Wynwood: Which Base Fits Your Trip?

 Pair Miami Beach with Joe's or Brickell/Downtown with Zuma instead of forcing a cross-town first night.

-• Miami Beach is the base when the trip should feel beach-first.
+- Miami Beach is the base when the first and last hour of the day should feel beach-first.

-• Brickell is the base when dinner, work, and mainland movement matter more than the sand.
+- Brickell is the base when dinner, work, PortMiami, and mainland movement matter more than the sand.

 Choose by the real Miami constraint